franktchatseu/Sentra_cvm_front/CVM_PLATFORM_STUDY_GUIDE.md

 ## Key Takeaways

+---

+## Deep Dive: Campaigns Management Page in Real-World CVM Platforms

+### Real-World Context & Workflow

+In telecom and large-scale marketing, the Campaigns management page is the command center for campaign managers.
+In real-world CVM platforms, this page is where managers:

+- **Design campaigns**: Define objectives, target segments, offers, and channels.
+- **Map audience and offers**: Decide which customer groups get which promotions.
+- **Schedule broadcasts**: Set when and how messages go out (immediate, scheduled, recurring).
+- **Monitor execution**: Track live status, delivery rates, and campaign health.
+- **Analyze results**: Review uptake, revenue impact, and segment performance.

+#### Typical Workflow (Real-World Example)

+1. **Define Campaign**: A manager wants to run a "Churn Prevention" campaign for prepaid customers.
+They set the objective, pick the campaign type (e.g., A/B Test), and assign a budget.
+2. **Select Segments**: They choose a dynamic segment: "Prepaid customers with low activity in last 30 days" (2.3M members).
+3. **Map Offers**: Assign a data bundle offer to 80% (test group), and a control offer to 20% (control group).
+4. **Schedule Broadcast**: Set SMS and Push channels, schedule for Friday 10am, and select the connection profile for the SMS gateway.
+5. **Preview & Launch**: Review sample messages, estimated reach, and budget impact.
+Launch campaign.
+6. **Monitor & Analyze**: Watch live delivery stats, segment response, and revenue uplift.

+### How the UI Supports Campaign Managers

+- **Multi-step wizard**: Mirrors real-world workflow, reducing errors and cognitive load.
+- **Config-driven dropdowns**: Ensures managers use standardized objectives, types, and channels.
+- **Segment preview**: Shows real-time audience size, helping managers estimate impact.
+- **Offer mapping matrix**: Visualizes which segments get which offers, supporting complex targeting.
+- **Channel selection**: Lets managers orchestrate multi-channel campaigns easily.
+- **Connection profile selection**: Ensures data governance and correct routing (PII, GDPR, etc.).
+- **Preview panel**: Shows sample messages and recipients before launch.

+### Backend & Config Integration

+- **Service layer**: Handles all API calls for campaign creation, updates, analytics, and scheduling.
+- **Configs**: Provide master data for objectives, types, channels, templates, and more.
+- **Connection profiles**: Link campaigns to the right data sources and delivery infrastructure.
+- **Scheduled jobs**: Automate recurring or timed campaign executions.

+### Practical Example: How Everything Comes Together

+> A campaign manager logs in, creates a new campaign, selects a segment of "Dormant prepaid users", maps a special data offer, schedules an SMS blast for Friday, and picks the SMS gateway connection profile.
+The system validates the setup, previews the message, and launches the campaign.
+The manager monitors delivery and uptake in real time, adjusting future campaigns based on analytics.

+---

 1. **CVM is specialist**: Built for telecom operators managing millions of customers, not generalist CRM
 2. **Segmentation is core**: Campaigns are built on top of segments (not just contact lists)
 3. **Multi-channel is native**: SMS, Email, USSD, IVR, Push, etc. all equally supported